Geronymos/desktop-icons/README.md

 - [X] Use xdg_user_dir to use the default desktop directory
 - [X] Start default application for the active file
 - [X] Update the Icons on changes to the directory (added/removed files)
-- [ ] Dropping files on the Desktop
-- [ ] Dragging files from the Desktop
+- [X] Drag and Drop Files from/to the Desktop
 - [ ] Multi-Monitor Support
 - [ ] Thumbnails for Images/Documents
 - [ ] Sort Rows of List Store based on Name/Type/Date